 Get this process started as soon as you know the date of your event.
 Having a committee of volunteers begin soliciting items three to six months before the event is optimal.

 Your auction should have something for every type of audience member.
 Popular items include tickets for travel, recreation, and sports; celebrity and sports memorabilia; gift certificates for dining, culture, and entertainment; health and beauty products and services (spa gift certificates are popular); arts and crafts and home décor; electronics; professional services; internships for young people; gifts for children; and packages or unique experiences combining any of the above.
 Prepare at least one or two big-ticket items, like a trip to Hawaii.

 For both internal purposes and for the public, prepare some or all of the following:

-If you’re lucky, your invitations alone will be enough to lure people to your event—but additional promotion may be necessary.
+If you're lucky, your invitations alone will be enough to lure people to your event—but additional promotion might be necessary.
 When publicizing an auction, generate excitement by describing some of the major items up for bidding.
 Also challenge each of your leaders and core volunteers to sell a certain number of tickets.